 It is important to prepare for potential drought-related well problems so you are not caught off-guard.
 Shallow wells (less than 100 feet) are most at risk especially during the middle of summer (June-August) when groundwater levels are at their lowest.
 The area south of Williams and around Arbuckle are at higher risk, with some groundwater levels more than 100’ below ground surface.
 Click on the link below to download our Drought Preparedness Flyer which describes some actions you should take now, and provides local resources for assistance.
 Click here to download the DROUGHT PREPAREDNESS FLYER.

-Report Well Problems: In an effort to assess drought impacts and general groundwater conditions, the Colusa County Water Resources Department (Department of Agriculture) is compiling information on well problems county-wide.
+Report Well Problems: In an effort to assess drought impacts and general groundwater conditions, the Colusa County Water Resources Department (Department of Agriculture) compiles information on well problems county-wide.
 This information will help in our ongoing efforts to gain a better understanding of the local groundwater system.
 We are gathering information on all well types (domestic, irrigation, other) and all well issues, whether drought-related or mechanical.
-If you are experiencing issues with your well (ag, domestic or other), please fill out the Well Reporting Form by clicking on the link below and filling out as much information on the form as you can.
+If you experience issues with your well (ag, domestic or other) during drought or dry conditions, please fill out the Well Reporting Form by clicking on the link below and filling out as much information on the form as you can.
 Specific well locations will not be made public.
 We appreciate your participation.
 Well Reporting Form